aaronberkhoff/python-propagate/README.md

 2. Add TLE option to agent state
 3. Make process_agent in forge unique to each forge
 4. Gravity field model
+5. Need to add a minimum apparent magnitude that a station can measure a satellite flux